ohClaire/Manga-Register/README.md

 - Learning and applying Redux: to finish this project in time, I only applied Redux when checking the status of which manga are bookmarked
 - Slugging URL for readability and routing purposes
 - Cypress testing bookmark buttons to check icon src or class
+- Using proxy website for images from MangaDex API

 ## Contact
 Hannah Celemen<br>